-- identifying the process owners for each compliance and governance matter and suggesting them to the CEO of Eni SpA; - → approve the areas of compliance and identify the people in charge of them, validate the compliance and governance models; - → reporting to the CEO of Eni SpA on the need to examine any new issues, suggesting a process owner and, if necessary, a working group; - in the event that the Management System Guidelines for compliance and governance are updated, providing its opinion on the formal and substantive aspects of the changes made; - assess beforehand, in its role as verification committee, the Management System Guidelines for compliance and governance.
+- → identifying the process owners for each compliance and governance matter and suggesting them to the CEO of Eni SpA; - → approve the areas of compliance and identify the people in charge of them, validate the compliance and governance models; - → reporting to the CEO of Eni SpA on the need to examine any new issues, suggesting a process owner and, if necessary, a working group; - → in the event that the Management System Guidelines for compliance and governance are updated, providing its opinion on the formal and substantive aspects of the changes made; - → assess beforehand, in its role as verification committee, the Management System Guidelines for compliance and governance.

-(24) As of March 18, 2021, the Management Committee is also composed of the Director Upstream, the Director Green/ Traditional Refining & Marketing and the Chairman of Versalis.
-The Compliance Committee The Evaluation for Medium and Long Term Plans Committee In addition, the Compliance Committee receives, for information purposes, the Integrated Compliance Report and the related update.
+The Evaluation for Medium and Long Term Plans Committee In addition, the Compliance Committee receives, for information purposes, the Integrated Compliance Report and the related update.